 It's also important even for mature Christians to be aware of what might cause them, or those around them, to stumble (1 Corinthians 8:9).
 1 Peter 5:8 says, "Be of sober spirit, be on the alert.
 Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour."

 There are some games out there where evil is the goal.
 Maybe the point of the game is to kill as many people as possible, or characters might take on more lewd characteristics that give the player freedom to do something in-game that would never be allowed or condoned in real life.
-This feeds fantasies that may poison the well of our thinking and goes against 1 Thessalonians 5:21-22: "But examine everything carefully; hold fast to that which is good; abstain from every form of evil."
+If an unhealthy fantasy of violence exists in one's mind, such games may feed those fantasies, poisoning the well of our thinking, which goes against 1 Thessalonians 5:21-22: "But examine everything carefully; hold fast to that which is good; abstain from every form of evil."

 Philippians 4:8 also says, "Finally, brethren, whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things."